marubio2/power-outage-analysis/README.md

 After applying **median imputation**, the overall shape of the distribution remained the same, preserving its skew.
 The only notable change is a visible spike at the median value — the location where missing values were filled in.
 This ensures consistency while maintaining the integrity of the data’s structure.

 ---

+## Framing a Prediction Problem

+For this project, I chose to predict the **duration of a power outage (in minutes)**.
+This is a regression problem because the target variable, `OUTAGE.DURATION`, is a continuous numerical value.
+We are trying to estimate how long an outage will last based on available features, rather than classifying it into a discrete category.

+This prediction is meaningful because outage duration directly impacts **customer experience**, **emergency preparedness**, and **operational planning**.
+An accurate estimate of how long a power outage might last can help communities make more informed decisions about food storage, medical equipment, evacuation, and infrastructure deployment.

+To evaluate model performance, I chose **Mean Squared Error (MSE)** as the evaluation metric.
+MSE penalizes larger errors more than smaller ones, which is ideal in this context where **large mispredictions (underestimates especially)** can have serious consequences.

+### Features Used for Prediction

+To train my model, I used the following features:

+- **Month**: The month when the power outage occurred
+- **Cause Category**: The high-level reason for the outage (e.g., severe weather, equipment failure)
+- **Climate Category**: Annual climate condition based on the Oceanic Niño Index (ONI) — *Warm, Cold, or Normal*
+- **Climate Region**: The general geographic region of the U.S. in which the outage occurred
+- **Total Sales**: The total electricity usage in the state (in megawatt-hours)
+- **Customers Affected**: The number of customers impacted by the outage

+All of these features are known at the time the outage is reported, ensuring that the model is trained only on **real-time accessible inputs**, making it suitable for deployment in emergency forecasting or outage response tools.